Acrimoris/Everything_about_SAKO/README.md

 # Why?
 Why am I creating this repository?
 For fun.
 I had some time off and was bored.<br>
-It took me over a dozen hours to find and collect all of this data.
+It took me over thirty hours to find and collect all of this data.
 (I know I'm not very good at searching)<br>
 I even travelled to Warsaw to find some of the information.<br>
 Sorry for the bad quality of the files.
 I had to reduce their size because of how GitHub works.